gabrielcc2/atdbSS2021/README.md

-# atdbSS2019- Range search with neural networks
+# Range search with neural networks- atdbSS2019

 This repository includes a small programming homework for the course Advanced Topic in Databases (http://www.dbse.ovgu.de/Lehre/ATDB.html).